The mentoring programme designed by women in transport for women in transport

 Stage 1 - Application

-Complete the application questionnaire to be a mentor or mentee, current members of Women in Transport can apply to be both.
+Complete the application questionnaire to be a mentor or mentee.
 You will need to complete the questionnaire and attend the training session to qualify for the programme.
 We cannot guarantee that you will be successfully matched as this will depend on the number of applications.

 Stage 2 - Training

-Mentors and mentees will be invited to a two hour training session with EW Group on 28 or 29 November 2018 at SR Group, 95 Queen Victoria St, London EC4V 4HN.
-Please note these are the only dates available for training and will be compulsory for mentees to qualify for the programme.
+Mentors and mentees will be invited to a two hour training session on 21 or 22 November 2019 at 5 Chancery Lane, Holborn, London, EC4A 1BL.
+Please note these are the only dates available for training and will be compulsory for mentees and mentors to qualify for the programme.

 Stage 3 - Matching

-All pairs will be announced at our Annual Mince Pies and Networking Event at Lewis Silkin on 5 December 2018.
-You will also receive an email confirming the match after the event.
-The mentoring relationship will commence with a commitment to meet a minimum of six times up until September 2019.
+All pairs can meet informally at our Annual Mince Pies and Networking Event in London on 3 December 2019, generously hosted by Turner and Townsend.
+The mentoring relationship will commence with a commitment to meet a minimum of six times up until September 2020.

 Stage 5 - Review

-We will evaluate the programme in March 2019 and September 2019, with further evaluations at 6 and 12 months post programme.
+We will evaluate the programme in March 2020 and September 2020.
 Angela and Sonya will remain available throughout the programme should you require any assistance and to answer any queries you may have.
 We are committed to ensuring that you are satisfied with the progress of the relationship and have a positive experience.

 Stage 6 - Celebration

-We will celebrate the end of the programme at the Women in Transport Autumn Reception in September 2019.
+We will celebrate the end of the programme at the Women in Transport Autumn Reception in Autumn 2020.

 TXM Recruit is an award-winning, engineering talent search specialist.
 It is the only privately owned, multi-site engineering recruitment business offering a complete end-to-end resource solution.
 It provides contract, interim and permanent recruitment services into three core sectors: built environment, manufacturing and rail.
 Voted “Best Engineering Recruitment Company to Work For”, TXM Recruit goes above and beyond to empower, motivate and develop its people, inspiring them to go “The Xtra Mile” in everything they do.

 Xanta is a rail engineering management consultancy specialising in rail and other guided systems, providing all aspects of rail technical management and delivery, engineering services, strategic organisational support and interim staff.
 Xanta has extensive experience with tram, light rail, metro, mainline and freight railways in the UK and abroad, and proven success at delivering projects, technical reports and investigations, bringing together consultant teams with the right skills and experience.
-Xanta assists its clients in getting the best out of transport assets and systems, improving performance and results, and is on both the DfT STAR Framework and the TfL Rail Engineering PSFW.
+Xanta assists its clients in getting the best out of transport assets and systems, improving performance and results, is on both the TfL Rail Engineering PSFW and the DfT STAR Two Frameworks.

 Steer is a firm of specialists: strategists, researchers, analysts, economists, planners, designers, engineers and technologists.
 Infrastructure, cities and transport are constantly evolving to meet new demands, new ideas and new technologies.
 Mixing rigour and technical expertise with an open-minded, imaginative approach, Steer helps its clients maximise opportunity and realise value within this rapidly-changing landscape.
 It combines its commercial, economic and planning expertise to find powerful answers to complex questions.
 Steer’s role in helping people, places and economies thrive means social responsibility is an important part of its values.
 At Steer, they encourage each other to support and contribute positively to their local communities and environments.